Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Connectivity-Resources-With-Custom-Settings.md

   - Deploy a VPN gateway to the hub virtual network in `westeurope`
   - Remove the `AzureFirewallSubnet` subnet from the hub virtual network in `westeurope`
   - Link the hub virtual network in `northeurope` and `westeurope` to the central DDoS Protection Standard plan
-  - Ensure private DNS zone for private endpoints are enabled for `northeurope` and `westeurope` regions <sup>1</sup>
+  - Ensure private DNS zones for private endpoints are enabled for `northeurope` and `westeurope` regions <sup>1</sup>
-  - Set a different default location for connectivity resources (controlled through an input variable on the root module)
+  - Set a different default location for connectivity resources (*controlled through an input variable on the root module*)
-  - Add custom resource tags for connectivity resources (controlled through an input variable on the root module)
+  - Add custom resource tags for connectivity resources (*controlled through an input variable on the root module*)

 > <sup>1</sup> - The domain namespace for some private endpoints (e.g. Azure Batch) are bound to a specific Azure Region.
 By default, the module will use the location set by the `configure_connectivity_resources.location` value, or the `default_location` value (`eastus`), in order of precedence.
-To deploy private DNS zone to more locations for these resource types, update the `configure_connectivity_resources.settings.dns.config.private_link_locations` value to reflect the locations you want to enable.
+To deploy private DNS zones to more locations for these resource types, update the `configure_connectivity_resources.settings.dns.config.private_link_locations` value to reflect the locations you want to enable.
 Each value in this list must be in the shortname format (`uksouth`), and not DisplayName (`UK South`).
 Setting this value will overwrite the default value.
 <!-- markdownlint-enable no-inline-html -->